Our Guide to Compressed Natural Gas (CNG)

 How compressed natural gas is stored and transported

+Storage is a critical factor for any alternative fuel.
 CNG is stored in robust, high-pressure containers made from steel or composite materials.
 These tanks are commonly mounted on vehicles or used in stationary applications like backup power units or industrial equipment.

-For vehicle use, CNG is typically distributed through a network of filling stations connected to the regional gas grid.
+For vehicle fuel use, CNG is typically distributed through a network of refueling stations connected to the regional natural gas grid.
 The gas is compressed on-site and delivered directly into vehicle tanks.
-In areas without direct pipeline access, CNG can also be transported by truck in portable storage cylinders.
-This method is also known as virtual pipeline transport.

 Applications of compressed natural gas